barkloaf/US-Reformed-International/README.md

   - [Credits](#credits)

 ## The Problem
 I originally made this layout because included Windows keyboard layout for United States (International) is subpar.
-Here is a list of things the Windows US-International layout does not have that are usually included in layouts such as the one included on Linux:
+Here is a list of things the Windows US-International layout does not have that are usually included in layouts such as the one included in X on Linux:
 * The `œ` ligature
 * Left and right facing quotation marks `“` `”`
 * The breve, caron, double acute, ogonek, macron, overdot, underdot, and overring diacritical marks
-* The lack of the option for dead keys activated by `AltGr`, which means that single symbols that are also used as diacritical marks such as the `'` must be followed by a space
+* The lack of the option for dead keys activated by `AltGr`, which means that single symbols that are also used as diacritical marks such as the `'` must be typed with a following `Space`

 There was a very noble attempt to fix this madness by fellow GitHub user [thomasfaingnaert](https://github.com/thomasfaingnaert/win-us-intl-altgr).
 However, it only addresses the last problem, does not contain a copyleft-friendly license, and does not map a large number of precomposed letters with diacritics in Unicode.